 The tithe maps cross-referenced with tithe apportionments: large parchment sheets on which was listed, for every parcel, the name of the landowner; the name of the occupier (the person actually ‘using’ the land); a reference number, also shown on the map; the name of each field; its land use and acreage; and details of the valuation and the payable charges.

 The process of surveying and recording tithe maps continued for over 15 years.
 The earliest tithe maps and apportionments date from 1837, the peak years were 1839–1843, and the last few were finished in the early 1850s.
-There are roughly 11,000 separate sets of tithe maps from England and Wales (note that the exercise did not involve Scotland, where tithes had been reformed in the 1630s).
+There are roughly 11,000 separate sets of tithe maps from England and Wales.
+Note that the exercise did not involve Scotland, where tithes had been reformed in the 1630s.
+Ireland, meanwhile, had a separate system of tithe applotment books.

 How to use tithe maps in family history